metrico/qryn-docs/docs/telemetry/ingestion.md

 # Telemetry Ingestion

-Ingesting telemetry with **qryn** is easy and painless.
-Just pick an integration and you're set!

 The following protocol APIs are supported for ingesting telemetry events:
 <!-- tabs:start -->
 ## ** Zipkin **